monsoonmaelstrom/book2/book2.md

 Well, at least Alex thinks I made the right decision.
 I’m sure Davy will too.
 I sigh, noting the questioning look Alex is casting between me and Liam.

 “What’s up with you two?”
-Alex asks, unwilling to leave well enough alone.
+Alex inquires, unwilling to leave well enough alone.

-“Nothing,” I tell him
+“Nothing,” I state.

 “Liam?”